 Anime and Manga

-- Here is an example from Baka to Test to Shoukanjuu, the sound effect having been translated "bam".
+- Here is an example from Baka and Test: Summon the Beasts, the sound effect having been translated "bam".
 And apparently the onomatopoeia for the drum is oberobero.

 - The Magical Girl Lyrical Nanoha The Movie 1st Tribute Comics which doubled as advertisements for the four Nanoha manga running at the time of the movie release has Subaru doing this◊ in the Lyrical Almanac section when she was pitching ideas for the StrikerS movie. ("Erio and Caro's Meeting - The First Touch!")